Meet our patron and ambassadors

 The Local Project began as an Instagram account in 2015, born out of Aidan’s experience as a furniture maker and desire to foster a connection between designers and the community at large.
 Since then, The Local Project has grown across a range of channels encompassing the website, Instagram, Pinterest, and YouTube.
 Print has been the most recent addition to The Local Project’s repertoire, with the publication launching in 2019 as a periodical that is released three times a year.
 Aidan is driven by his passion for growing authentic and engaged communities – a vision that remains the core of The Local Project.

-Discover Aidan's top picks across some of Sydney’s most exciting residential projects over the Sydney Open weekend.
+Discover Aidan's top picks across some of Sydney’s most exciting residential projects.